OnTheLine/otl-town-borders/README.md

 - on border between Wethersfield and Glastonbury prior to 1873, see Glastonbury town statement from that year, http://www.worldcat.org/oclc/49389998

-- boundaries from 1639 to 1758 are estimated based on AHCBP for Hartford County
+- town boundaries on the edges of Hartford County from 1639 to 1806 are based on Atlas of Historical County Boundaries Project, but boundaries inside the county outline are estimated

 Also, note that borders and historical maps may not match precisely due to the original source and the georectification process.

 ## How it works
-- All of the narrative text and map data are stored in open-source formats (csv and GeoJson), separate from the open-source Leaflet Javascript mapping code, for historical preservation and future platform migration.
+- All of the narrative text and map data are stored in open-source formats (csv and GeoJSON), separate from the open-source Leaflet Javascript mapping code (index.html, script.js, and style.css), for historical preservation and future platform migration.
-- The narrative text and zoom points are stored in map.csv (editable in any spreadsheet tool), then converted into map.geojson with the http://geojson.io tool
+- The narrative text and zoom points are stored in map.csv (editable in any spreadsheet tool), then converted into map.geojson with the http://geojson.io tool, which is read by the script.js code.
-- Boundary layers were edited in QGIS, exported into GeoJson files in the layer folder, and referenced by year in map.csv
+- Boundary layers were edited in QGIS, saved for any future edits in Esri GIS format (in qgis folder), and exported into GeoJson files (in layer folder), and referenced by year in map.csv
 - Background map tile layers are listed in script.js, and referenced by year in map.csv.
 Historical map tile layers are hosted on a WMS server at UConn Libraries MAGIC.
 - Selected images are stored in the img folder and referenced in map.csv
 - The storymap title can be modified in index.html
-- Thanks @ilyankou for creative solution on using jQuery to imitate "click" in legend control layers radio button to change tile layers.
+- The code uses jQuery to imitate "click" in legend control layers radio button to change tile layers.
 In this version, the legend is hidden in style.css, with option to display if desired.
 - Note: If for some reason the last chapter doesn't get active (the case for big screen sizes), replace value of areaTop in script.js from -100 to -200 or more.
 - Learn more about related Leaflet Storymap code templates in http://DataVizForAll.org